Abdisto/python-discord-bot/README.md

 python3.10 bot_init.py
 ```
 > [!IMPORTANT]
-> lavalink is required and should be downloaded from the official GitHub repo. https://github.com/lavalink-devs/Lavalink
+> lavalink is required and should be downloaded from the official GitHub repo: https://github.com/lavalink-devs/Lavalink
+>
 > Don't forget to set the correct ports via the bash script